keesiemeijer/php-basics-tutorial/README.md

 This will display `dog`.

-By adding empty "brackets" `[]` after the variable you can add a new value to the array.
+By adding empty "square brackets" `[]` after the variable you can add a new value to the array.
 ```php
 $animals = array( 'dog', 'cat', 'rabbit' );
 $animals[] = 'chicken';